Rensbril/Data-structures-and-algorithms/Time_Complexities.md

-For an in depth explanation of the time complexities see [[BIG-O Time Complexity]]
+For an in depth explanation of the time complexities see [Analyzing Algorithm Efficiency](./Analyzing_Algorithm_Efficiency.md)

 ### Data Structures: